Ayurvedic Health || Healing Pitta

 SMALL INTESTINE, STOMACH and LIVER

 Pitta, particularly in the form of digestive fire known as “Agni,” facilitates nutrient breakdown, assimilation, and absorption.
-It provides the digestive enzymes and stomach acids necessary for digestion and is also present in the liver’s bile.
+It provides the digestive enzymes and stomach acids necessary for digestion and is also present in bile from the liver.

 The small intestine and stomach are critical sites for digestion and metabolism.
-The liver is essential for detoxification, fat metabolism, and processing nutrients from the digestive system.
+The liver plays a crucial role in detoxification, fat metabolism, and nutrient processing from the digestive system.
 When in balance, we can digest heavier or more fatty meals, but when out of balance, there may be excess heat, hyperacidity, excess hunger, high cholesterol, inflammation, jaundice, cravings, and indigestion.

 To learn more about healing the digestive tract, check out my Heal Your Digestion Program—Calm and Renew—which you can find here.